Digital Equipment Corporation: PDP-8 family (1962)

 A PDP-8 on display at the Smithsonian's National Museum of American History in Washington, D.C.
 This example is from the first generation of PDP-8s, built with discrete transistors and later known as the Straight 8.

 In 1962, Lincoln Laboratory used a selection of System Building Blocks to implement a small 12-bit machine, and attached it to a variety of analog-to-digital (A to D) input/output (I/O) devices that made it easy to interface with various analog lab equipment.
 The LINC proved to attract intense interest in the scientific community, and has since been referred to as the first real minicomputer, a machine that was small and inexpensive enough to be dedicated to a single task even in a small lab.

 Seeing the success of the LINC, in 1963 DEC took the basic logic design but stripped away the extensive A to D systems to produce the PDP-5.
-The new machine, the first outside the PDP-1 mould, was introduced at WESTCON on August 11, 1963.
+The new machine, the first outside the PDP-1 mould, was introduced at WESCON on August 11, 1963.
 A 1964 ad expressed the main advantage of the PDP-5, "Now you can own the PDP-5 computer for what a core memory alone used to cost: $27,000".
 116 PDP-5s were produced until the lines were shut down in early 1967.
 Like the PDP-1 before it, the PDP-5 inspired a series of newer models based on the same basic design that would go on to be more famous than its parent.